winterstein/react-game-engine/src/book/chapter1.md

 And then, without further ado, we are off.

-There really should have been more ado: A speech by the mayor; weeeping friends...
+There really should have been more ado - A speech by the mayor; weeeping friends...

 But it's just the click of seatbelts, the clunk of car doors, and the rumble of the engine.